 ABC Care Deer Park Adventure Camp

-Entering grades K-8.
-Swim lessons once a week.
-Weekly swimming field trip to Cascade Lake pool in Hampstead.
-Weekly themes, hiking, nature activities, sign language, arts and crafts, and STEM activities.
-Lunch available for purchase one day.
-Deer Park United Methodist Church, 2205 Sykesville Rd.
-Transportation available from Hampstead and Glyndon areas.
+Weekly swimming field trip to Coppermine Cascade Park in Hampstead.
+Weekly adventure field trips for roller skating, ice skating or bowling.
+Weekly themes, hiking, nature activities, sign language, sports, arts and crafts, and STEM activities.
+Lunch available for purchase on Friday.
+Deer Park United Methodist Church, 2205 Sykesville Road

 ABC Care Eldersburg Adventure Camp

-Entering grades K-8.
-Swimming lessons once a week.
-Swimming field trips once a week to Cascade Lake pool in Hampstead.
+Swimming field trips once a week to Coppermine Cascade Park in Hampstead.
 Weekly adventure field trips for roller skating, ice skating or bowling.
 Weekly themes, hiking, nature activities, fishing, pedal boats, sports, STEM activities, arts and crafts, sign language and clubs.
-Piney Run Park (Pavilion 6), 30 Martz Rd.
+Lunch available for purchase on Friday.
+Piney Run Park (Pavilion 6), 30 Martz Road.
 Transportation from Watkins Park in Mt.
 Airy.

 ABC Care Fierce Fabulous Friday Trips